moritzm99/hot-spot-analysis-cm/README.md

 ### Step 2: Conduct temporal comparison

-Depending on the extent and variable selection of the query, fetched datasets can get heavy very quick.
+Depending on the extent and variable selection of the query, fetched datasets can get heavy very quickly.
 To avoid crashing, this workflow allows one date range selection per iteration.

-Hence, conducting a temporal comparison (e.g. of the same extent) it is recommended to run the `hot_cold_spot_analysis.ipynb` twice (with different `input_dict` modifications of `start/end_datetime`)
+Therefore, when conducting a temporal comparison (e.g. of the same extent) it is recommended to run the `hot_cold_spot_analysis.ipynb` twice (with different `input_dict` modifications of `start/end_datetime`).

 ### Step 3: Conduct variable comparison